telliott99/MyMath/int-theory/circles.rst

 In the first approach (left panel), we imagine the area being computed by adding up the individual areas of a series of very thin, concentric rings.

-The total area to be computed is that of a circle of a definite, fixed size, and we denote the radius of this circle by capital :math:`R`, a constant.
+The total area to be computed is that of a circle with a definite, fixed size, and we denote the radius of this circle by capital :math:`R`, a constant.
 On the other hand, the series of rings ranges from the origin of the circle to the circumference of the outmost ring.
 Each ring in this progression has a different radius, so we use a lowercase :math:`r` to describe them, with :math:`r` being a variable---:math:`r` varies from :math:`0` at the origin to :math:`R` at the outside of the circle.

 We are working with areas, figures in two dimensions, so the individual rings are similar to the peel or rind surrounding an infinitely thin slice of lemon.